 Bone morphogenetic proteins (BMPs) are proteins naturally produced in the body that promote and regulate bone formation and healing.

-Synthetic materials also have the advantage of not requiring a second procedure to harvest bone, reducing risk and pain.
+Bone graft substitutes also have the advantage of not requiring a second procedure to harvest bone.
 Each bone grafting option has its own risks and benefits.
 Dr. Domagala will determine which type of bone graft material is right for you.

 Dr. Domagala can utilize bone grafts to make your jawbone more suitable for the placement of dental implants, as well as repair defects of the jaws.
 Contact us today!